 Buying New Plants

-Plants can sometimes start looking weak ad not-too-good looking and you will need to know the reasons why that happens.
-Usually it's because of one or more of the following reasons:
+Plants can sometimes start looking weak and not their best.
+If this is the case, you will need to find out the reasons why it is happening.
+It is typically one or more of the following reasons:

 • Water (moisture)